 2. Create a CD ladder

-After saving for an emergency fund, you can put your money in a bank certificate of deposit (CD) to earn a fixed interest rate that can be higher than a savings account while avoiding the volatility that comes with investing in stocks.
+After saving for an emergency fund, you can put your money in a bank certificate of deposit (CD) to earn a fixed interest rate that can be higher than a savings account while avoiding the volatility that supports the investment in shares.

 CDs can generate higher interest rates than future savings account returns if the Fed benchmark rate falls.
 You can renew the balance to a new APY on the due date.
 Savers can also withdraw without penalty during the grace period.